 - Leaders of the congregation will receive quarterly updates highlighting progress being made, bright spots in ministry, observations about the process and next steps to be taken.

 - Most congregational coaching relationships last 1-3 years depending on the scope of the desired outcomes.
 Costs range from $4000-7000 per year depending on the number of onsite visits the congregation chooses.

 Is your church ready for coaching?

-Click the button to fill out an inquiry form to get the process started.
-A coach will contact you in the next 48 hours to set up an initial phone conversation to talk through the process, goals, and next steps.
+Send any questions, along with some brief information about your church, to Jim Ladoux at firstname.lastname@example.org.
+A coach will contact you within 48 hours to set up an initial phone conversation to talk through the process, goals, and next steps.